 - UConn entities (e.g. schools, departments, programs, labs, etc.) must use a uconn.edu domain and University hosting.
 Exceptions for special cases may be submitted to University Communications via email@example.com for consideration.

-- Top-level domains (e.g. xxx.uconn.edu) are now reserved for schools/colleges, regional campuses, approved interdisciplinary institutes and centers, and top-level offices like the Office of the Provost and Undergraduate Admissions.
+- Top-level domains (e.g. xxx.uconn.edu) are now reserved for schools/colleges, regional campuses, and top-level offices like the Office of the Provost and Undergraduate Admissions.
+Academic departments may also have top-level domains at the discretion of their dean and school/college communicator(s).

-- Departments, programs, labs, initiatives, etc. that are connected with a school/college should be affiliated with their school/college’s domain.
+- Departments, programs, labs, initiatives, etc. that are connected with a school/college should be affiliated with their school/college’s domain, or department domain when applicable.
 Those domains include:

 - College of Agriculture, Health, and Natural Resources – cahnr.uconn.edu